asaadb/metronome/README.md

 # Audio Metronome

-This is a simple metronome app built with React that shows how use setInterval  to create audio metronome.
+This is a simple metronome app built with React that shows how to use setInterval  to create audio metronome.

 ## Installing